Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Nevada Sunrise completed two exploration holes at Neptune in March 2016.
 Borehole N-2016-1, drilled to 457.2 meters (1,500 feet) showed anomalous lithium in a grab sample of groundwater of 6.8 mg/l lithium at a depth of 438.9 meters (1,440 feet).

 In April 2017, Nevada Sunrise announced the commencement of a regional drilling program at Neptune, located in the southern Clayton Valley.
 Hole N-2017-1 was drilled to a depth of approximately 1,500 feet, about 75% of the interpreted target depth, but the hole was lost due to unstable ground conditions.
 As a result, no brines were encountered in the borehole.

-Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (729 hectares) located in the Clayton Valley, approximately 3 miles (5 kilometres) southwest of the Silver Peak Mine.
-Nevada Sunrise owns a 100% interest in the property with no applicable royalties.
+Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (729 hectares) located in the Clayton Valley, approximately three miles (five kilometers) southwest of the Silver Peak mine.
+Nevada Sunrise owns a 100 percent interest in the property with no applicable royalties.

 Nevada Sunrise has received a permit from the BLM for a drill program of up to 10 boreholes to test for lithium brines at Aquarius.